meap/runecs/README.md

 # How to Use

-RunECS executes the command using the specified service.
+RunECS simplifies the process of executing commands using AWS ECS run task functionality.
 The service must be specified in `cluster/service` format.
 Further, you must specify the environment variables that determine access to AWS.

 ```
 export AWS_ACCESS_KEY_ID=xxxxxx